 John and Veronica are also willing to hold unneeded luggage for you while you are bicycling, which can really be a great service, especially if you have been touring in France prior to cycling.
 They also can provide luggage transfer services from one hotel to the next for a fee.
 For 2013, bike hire is available from March 1 to October 31, and rates are available online.
 You should note that payment for bike rental services must either be a bankdraft, cash or credit card via Paypal.
 For additional information regarding a booking, contact email@example.com.

 Norbert Audouin has been in the bike business in Bordeaux for almost 10 years.
 He now specializes in renting bikes for longer distance travel in the region as opposed to city bikes for cruising around Bordeaux.
-He rents German bikes by the brand name Cube, as he has found these to have high quality components and be perfectly suited to long distance riding in the Atlantic region.
+He rents German bikes with high quality components that are perfectly suited to long distance riding in the Atlantic region.
 We rented these bikes for almost 3 weeks this summer and found them to be some of the best bikes we had ever ridden.

 The all-terrain Cube is 24 speed with Shimano components that can accommodate both front and rear panniers.
-The specific model we rented is called the Cube Town and all the specs on the bike can be found by clicking on the name.
 For more serious riders who want to stick to fast riding on paved roads, O2cycles also rents GT brand road bikes.
 For families traveling in the area, kids’ bike rentals are available, as well as trailers.
 If you are fond of traveling very close to a loved one, tandems are available too.
 If you do not have your own panniers, those are available for rent also.

 O2cycles does not have an actual storefront.
 Bikes are delivered to your choice of destination, making renting from this company easy.
 Deliveries in and around the Bordeaux area are free, so you can make arrangements to have your bike delivered to the airport, train station or your hotel or B&B in Bordeaux.
 Support services are provided for an area of 100 km around Bordeaux.
 Norbert has designed his rental services to be easy and effortless for the renter, and is one of the reasons why he is my choice for bike rentals in the Bordeaux area.